|Position:||Offensive Line Coach|

 |Alma Mater:||Colorado State|

 Prior to joining LSU, Cregg spent four seasons as the assistant offensive line coach for the Los Angeles Chargers.
-He also held the same position at previous NFL stops with the Denver Broncos (2014-16) and the Oakland Raiders (2007-08).
+He held the same position at previous NFL stops with the Denver Broncos (2014-16) and the Oakland Raiders (2007-08).
 He won a Super Bowl with the Broncos in 2015.

 He coached a line that featured three players making their first NFL start, and tutored Russell Okung to an appearance in the 2018 Pro Bowl.
 The Chargers finished as the top passing offense in the NFL and they ranked fourth overall in total yards in 2017.

 Cregg spent three seasons (2014-16) as the assistant offensive line coach for the Denver Broncos.
 He tutored Matt Paradis, who played every snap for the Broncos in both 2015 and 2016.
 Paradis was an alternate for the 2017 Pro Bowl.

 The 2015 season saw Cregg coach seven different starters along the offensive line, including four players making their first career start.
 The season culminated in a 24-10 victory over the Panthers in Super Bowl 50, marking the franchise’s third World Championship.